onsetsu/minimodule/README.md

 	mini.pathPrefix = "lib/"; // Change path to "lib/"
 </script>
 ```

-... would be convenient for the following structure:

-TODO: include image

 In each of your files you can now define a module.